spion/spion.github.com/src/documents/promise-nuggets/01-the-simplest-example.html.md

 But we can still return something: we can return the reading operation itself.
 And that operation is represanted with a promise.

-This is sort of like a single-value stream:
+Its is sort of like a single-value stream:

 ```js
 net.connect(port).on('data', function(res) {